the1lab/1lab/src/Cat/Displayed/Cocartesian.lagda.md

 open DR ℰ
 ```

-# Cocartesian morphisms and Opfibrations
+# Cocartesian morphisms and opfibrations

 [[Cartesian fibrations]] provide a way of describing pseudofunctorial
 families of categories $\ca{B}^{op} \to \Cat$ purely in terms of